AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/enable-magento-cache-to-avoid-performance-degradation.md

 ---
 title: Enable cache to avoid performance degradation
-description: "This article explains how to solve a slow site issue caused by certain Adobe Commerce cache types being disabled."
+description: This article explains how to solve a slow site issue caused by certain Adobe Commerce cache types being disabled.
+exl-id: e4e5a753-efa3-4552-aaf6-28e44efcfa5b
 ---
 # Enable cache to avoid performance degradation

 This article explains how to solve a slow site issue caused by certain Adobe Commerce cache types being disabled.